Transport guide - Finland - Europe

 • Let walking and transit support each other

+Getting around Helsinki is easier when each day has one main area, one longer move if needed, and enough walking time inside the same neighborhood.
 Use trams, ferries, and walking together.
-Helsinki works best when one day belongs to the center, one to the waterfront, and one to a design or sauna rhythm.
+Helsinki usually works better if one day belongs to the center, one to the waterfront, and one to a design or sauna rhythm.

 Most transport problems come from forcing too many district changes into one day rather than from the system itself.